Don't Let Tax Time Be the Perfect Time for Scammers to Steal Your Identity and Tax Refund

 IRS agents never threaten you to get their money.
 They have other legal and more efficient means of collecting any money owed to them.
 If someone is making threats in order to get money, you're dealing with a criminal.
 Further, police officers do not have any authority to arrest you over debts owed.

 signs of a phishing message

 Each phishing message is unique and some disguise themselves better than others.
 But there are some phrases that are typically used that entice unsuspecting recipients into the trap.
 These key phrases to watch our for include:

 - e-Service Account is Blocked

 If You Receive A Suspicious Email, text message or social media message

 If you get an unsolicited email that appears to be from the IRS, delete it.
 The IRS doesn't conduct its business via email, text messages or social media channels to request personal or financial information.
 Any links to websites within those emails will almost certainly take you to a phishing website.
-An alternative to deleting the email would be to mark it as spam.
+An alternative to deleting the email would be to mark it as SPAM.
 Some email clients, such as Gmail, have the option to report the email as a phishing email, which helps to protect other users on the network.

-Fowarding suspicious emails to the IRS
+Forwarding suspicious emails to the IRS

 The IRS recommends forwarding suspicious emails to them as attachments.
 But we don't agree.